d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

 But that's where things start to get weird.

 Strangely, for many deep learning tasks
-(e.g., image recognition, text classification, etc) we are typically choosing among model architectures, all of which can achieve arbitrarily low training loss (and zero training error).
+(e.g., image recognition and text classification) we are typically choosing among model architectures, all of which can achieve arbitrarily low training loss (and zero training error).